vasantha-siva/trades/README.md

  ## MongoDB installation in windows

-    Just go on (https://www.mongodb.com/download-center/community) and download and install
+    Go on (https://www.mongodb.com/download-center/community) and download and install

-    Navigate to the C Drive on your computer using Explorer and create a new folder called data here
+    Navigate to the C Drive on your computer using Explorer and create a new folder called data/db

-    Inside the data folder you just created, create another folder called db.

     Setup Alias Shortcuts for Mongo and Mongod